aidos-askhatuly/DDos_attack_detection/README.md

 **3. Data Quality and Pipeline Automation:** Implement data monitoring and automated pipelines for data preprocessing, feature engineering, model training, and evaluation to streamline the workflow and ensure consistency.

-This project showcases the practical application of machine learning techniques in predicting distributed denial-of-service (DDoS) attacks.
+This project showcases the practical application of machine learning techniques in predicting distributed denial-of-service attacks.
 Through comprehensive data exploration and rigorous model evaluation, we successfully built predictive models capable of identifying potential DDoS attacks.